survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternatively you can modify *~/.npmrc* directly.
 Especially defaulting to tilde can be a good idea that can help you to avoid some trouble with dependencies.

+T> If you want to be strict about versions, you can use `--save-exact` over `--save`.
+The shortcut for this operation is `-E`.

 ### Shrinkwrapping Versions

 Sometimes, using version ranges can feel a little dangerous.
 What if some future version is broken? [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your dependency versions and have stricter control over the versions you are using in a production environment.